rreece/rreece.github.io/outline-of-philosophy/ethics.md

 ### Introduction

--   Moral facts are natural facts
+-   Moral naturalism is the conjunction of moral realism and the thesis that moral facts are natural facts.
+-   Moral naturalism can be further divided into reductive and non-reductive moral naturalism.
--   Rejects that the normative cannot be reduced to the descriptive; rejects the is-ought divide
+    -   Reductive moral naturalism rejects that the normative cannot be reduced to the descriptive; rejects the is-ought divide

 Stephen R. Brown: